Skip to main content

 <span>Hello,<br></span>

-• If the initial markup contains improperly closed tags, the content might be broken:
+• Improperly closed tags: If the initial markup contains improperly closed tags, the content may appear broken both in the editor and upon export.

 Input